-New for 2019 - SCF is introducing a three-part 'best practices' training series for nonprofit board members.
-The topics and content presented are designed to familiarize and equip members with tools and resources needed to help them function at a high level of leadership.
-These sessions will begin at 5:00 p.m. and end at 7:00 p.m.
+For 2020, there are two workshops offered for nonprofit board members.
+The topics and content of each is designed to familiarize and equip members with tools and resources needed to help them function at a high level of leadership.
+These sessions start at 5:00 p.m. and end at 7:30 p.m.

 WORKSHOP TOPICS AND AREAS OF INTEREST

-Solano Community Foundation offers free workshops to Nonprofit Partnership Program members as a benefit of joining.
-NPP workshops cover topics of interest for the staff, volunteers, and board members of nonprofit organizations, and interested community members.
+Solano Community Foundation offers these free workshops to Nonprofit Partnership Program members as a benefit of joining.
+NPP workshops cover topics of interest for nonprofit organization staff, leaders, and interested community partners.

 Workshops are facilitated by experienced and qualified trainers and presenters who share their knowledge and skills with attendees and encourage them to participate.
-Content presented and materials provided are geared toward current "best practices."
-Most workshops focus on organization development and capacity building, i.e., improving the performance and success of nonprofits in delivering their programs and services.
+Content presented and materials provided are focused on current "best practices" related to organization development and capacity building, i.e., improving the performance and success of a nonprofit in delivering their programs and services.